Rental Yields in Bracknell

 Average Rental Yields in Bracknell

-Despite seeing price rises of 249% since 1999, Bracknell remains relatively affordable within the wider South East market, which no doubt has an impact on its above-average rental yields.
+Despite seeing price rises of 146% over the past 20 years, Bracknell remains relatively affordable within the wider South East market, which no doubt has an impact on its above-average rental yields.

 As a commuter destination it continues to represent a more valuable proposition than its neighbours while also forecasting incredible growth, both strong indicators of all-important tenant demand (as well as rising capital appreciation, which can be another major goal for investors).